williswangy/CNN_DOG_IDENTIFIED_DETECTION/README.md

 I used a CNN to Classify Dog Breeds from pre-trained VGG-16 model **with test accuracy around : 40 %.**

-The model uses the the pre-trained VGG-16 model as a fixed feature extractor, where the last convolutional output of VGG-16 is fed as input to our model.
-We only add a global average pooling layer and a fully connected layer, where the latter contains one node for each dog category and is equipped with a softmax.
+The final convolutional output of the pre-trained VGG-16 model is provided as input to our model, which uses it as a fixed feature extractor.
+We merely add a fully connected layer and a global average pooling layer, the latter of which has a softmax and one node for each dog type.

 **Create a CNN to Classify Dog Breeds (using Transfer Learning)**